 - Quickly – is a word that signals to the audience that they are most likely going to be bored.

-How to Speak Instead
+How to Speak in a Sales Presentation

 Sales is a transfer of confidence, and your opening sentence should be positive and full of conviction, “Today I want to share my strategy for a solution to your key marketing challenge.”

-From this point on put on your “storytelling” hat.
+From this point on, put on your “storytelling” hat.
 From the time of cave men drawing pictures on cave walls and troubadours telling stories through songs, storytelling has been central to the human experience and how we make sense of the world.

 Wendy Connick says in “Telling a Sales Story”, that one of the most engaging ways of conveying information is through a story.
 Always be thinking about how to work your facts into a narrative that will resonate with your listener.
 This is not a “one size fits all” approach.
 You must know your audience.

 The benefits of this approach are many.
-Research “Sales Storytelling” and discover what your style is.
+Research “Sales Storytelling,” and discover what your style is.
 Experiment with this approach and practice.
 A presentation delivered like this far surpasses “product pitches” and: